Recent Strength indicator: Terms and Conditions

-NOTE: If you're having problems running the indicator — the data plots are not appearing after several minutes — then you may find a solution in one of these posts: #70, #72, #81, #97, #116, #129.
+The Recent Strength indicator was written and compiled using MT4 build 509.
+Some of the settings may not work exactly as described in build 600 or later.
+As explained below, the indicator requires a lot of computer resource, and it may take a long time for MT4 to load enough data to get it to plot correctly.
+If you're having problems running the indicator — the data plots are not appearing after several minutes — then you may find a solution in one of these posts: #70, #72, #81, #97, #116, #129.
 Otherwise, you'll need to find a different strength indicator**, or change to a different br0ker (there are more than 200 MT4 br0kers listed here).

 ** If you can't get the Recent Strength indicator to work (it can be difficult to set it up correctly), then perhaps try some of these:

 CCFp (see here here and here).
+Several recent versions here.

 FerruFX has developed an extremely versatile strength meter here.

 There's a mix of line based strength indys, and histograms, in this thread.

 There's also a line based strength indicator here ("2.
 Currency Slope Strength").

 FiatFap has developed an amazing tool here, that includes a strength indicator (see post #4 for a screenshot).

 Kang Gun has also developed a RSI-based strength plot.
 Try this post as a starting point.